coqui-ai/STT/README.md

 -----------
 *by Ellemijn Galjaard*

-This project a fork of the [Coqui SST GitHub model](https://github.com/coqui-ai/STT), with an added notebook that fine-tunes this model.
+This project is a fork of the [Coqui SST GitHub model](https://github.com/coqui-ai/STT), with an added notebook that fine-tunes this model.
 You can view the original README of the COQUI SST model under ``README.rst``.

 About this Project